PatrickP-hub/AWS_Project/Project.md

 <img width="1203" height="530" alt="image" src="https://github.com/user-attachments/assets/10c313e1-93dc-48eb-b235-9871100dd987" />

-I checked if the https connection worked and it worked, but te connection is not secured so maybe I try to do that next
+I checked if the https connection worked and it worked, but te connection is not secured, but after some research I think it doesn't matter that much and the browser just doens't recognize the signature but it is still trusted because I made it.

 After this I wanted to create IAM role for the phase 2 "CloudWacth" logs.
 I went to IAM -> Roles and created role.
 I gave these informations
 - trusted entity type = AWS service